SAKET707/SAKET707/README.md

 ---

 ### About Me
-Hi, I’m an undergraduate student at **NIT Rourkela**, pursuing **Artificial Intelligence and Computer Science**.
+Hi, I’m an undergraduate student at **NIT Rourkela**, pursuing **Artificial Intelligence, Computer Science Department**.
 My interests lie in **Machine Learning, Deep Learning, NLP, and Mathematics**, especially their practical applications in solving real-world problems.
-I’m currently exploring **Generative AI** and **Quantitative Finance**, with a focus on developing strong theoretical and applied foundations in **AI and computational modeling**.
+I am currently exploring **Generative AI** and **Quantitative Finance**, while also strengthening my understanding of **Data Structures** and **SQL** to build a robust foundation in computational problem-solving and applied AI.

 ---